urbit/urbit/CONTRIBUTING.md

 ### Contributing

-The canonical source tree is located in the `master` branch at [https://github.com/urbit/urbit][repo].
+The canonical source tree is the `master` branch of [https://github.com/urbit/urbit][repo].
 You should typically branch off of `master` when commencing new work; similarly, when we pull in your contribution, we'll do so by merging it to `master`.